 While clarity does seem to be inconsistent at predicting price, it is difficult to say that it is definitively the least important characteristic.
 The jump to the highest clarity level is so drastic that it must be of importance to buyers to have a clear diamond.
 When looking at color, it seems to increase positively from lower color to higher color.
 However, cut seems to break this trend with both very good and ideal having a median log(price) below the lowest cut grade of good.

-Claim 2 argues that cut should be the most important characteristic, which does not seem to have merit..
+Claim 2 argues that cut should be the most important characteristic, which does not seem to have merit.
 Cut does not seem to have a definitively positive relationship with price as the mid-grade cuts do not increase the log(price).
 The Astor Ideal cut marginally increases price relative to a good cut, so it can be inferred that buyers may not be as interested in higher cut grades.
 When looking at cut controlled by carat, we also see that price does not seem strongly affected by cut:

 The good cut category also has more outliers and a higher median than the Very Good and Ideal categories; price must be increased by the other characteristics since this is the lowest grade.
 This increase may indicate that other characteristics are more important to buyers than cut alone, asserting that cut again does not seem to be the most important of the 4.